 Do you find it difficult living and studying on a tropical island at your vet school in the Caribbean?

-No, I find that since there is limited places to go and no friends/relatives close.
-Which gives me ample study time.
+No, I find that since there are limited places to go and no friends/relatives close, which gives me ample study time.

 Any study tips?

 Take time off at least once a week, or you will burn out.
 Use the TA system provided by RUSVM.
 When you study, sit down and DO it.
 A great tip on how to boost your GPA is: If you have not tried rewriting your lectures, give it a try.
 It works for most people.

 What has been your favorite class at Ross University, your vet school in the Caribbean?

 Surgery- challenging but very interesting.
 Amazing professors!